How to Apply

-If your application is filed after the deadline, it will be processed for your program's next entrance period.
-Your application will, however, immediately be sent to the appropriate graduate program.
+If your application is filed after the deadline, it will be processed for your program’s next entrance period.
+Your application will, however, be available for the graduate program to review at any time.

 That program’s admissions committee has the option to evaluate your credentials for the original entrance period for which you had applied, but there is no obligation for them to do so.
 However, the committee’s ability to evaluate late applications depends partly on the completeness of your application materials and whether or not there is any room within the program’s admission allotment.

 Application Fee Waivers

 Applicants in the following categories may qualify for a Graduate School application fee waiver:

 - Members of the McNair Scholars Program: submit documentation as a PDF attachment to gradfee [at] grad [dot] umass [dot] edu (gradfee[at]grad[dot]umass[dot]edu).

 - Applicants who qualify for a GRE fee reduction: submit a copy of your GRE fee reduction as a PDF attachment to gradfee [at] grad [dot] umass [dot] edu (gradfee[at]grad[dot]umass[dot]edu).